hoanganhx86/comic-app-demo/README.md

 - ...

 ## [Testing](/__tests__)
-On this, we will demo test 2 screens:
+We will add test for two screens:
 - The Store screen
 - The Comic detail screen